gonzyui/gonzyui/README.md

  A lightweight Raspberry Pi monitoring dashboard with a Go backend and Vue 3 frontend.

 > [SyncChats](https://github.com/gonzyui/SyncChats)
 Minecraft plugin that allows you to chat across discord servers from minecraft.

+> [Sentio] (soon)
+> Sentio imagines a new generation of outdoor applications: more editorial, more community, more cartographic, and designed as a real system for reading the terrain.